sam-the-tutor/celo-dao-tutorial/README.md

 ## Frontend

-Click on [this](https://github.com/richiemikke/celo-dao-tutorial) repo from your github.
+Click on [this](https://github.com/richiemikke/celo-dao-tutorial) repo from your Github.

 - Clone the repo to your computer.
-- open the project from from vscode.
+- Open the project from from vscode.
 - Run `npm install` command to install all the dependencies required to run the app locally.

 #### App.js